LiorItzhak/IntroComputerVisionCourseProject/README.md

 some little augmentation functions to enlarge the diversity of the inputs - to increase the chances of generalizing the training data

-I choose some augmentations that that will not har, the data:
+I choose some augmentations that that will not harm the data:

 Flips (on the 2 inputs simultaneously)